Beyond-jQuery/book/manuscript/dom-manipulation.md

 flavors.insertBefore(vanilla, strawberry);
 ~~~~~~~

 At the top of the above code, I'm simply selecting elements needed by our move operation.
 The last line is the most important one.
 Since the `insertBefore` method is defined on the `Node` object's `prototype`, we must call `insertBefore` on an DOM object that implements this interface.
 In fact, this element _must_ be a parent element of the `Node` we are moving.
-Since we are moving the "vanilla" `<li>` element, we can use its parent, the "flavors" `<ul>`.
+Since we are moving the "vanilla" `<li>` element, we can use its parent - the "flavors" `<ul>`.

 The first parameter passed to `insertBefore` is the element we want to relocate - the "vanilla" list item.
 The _second_ parameter is the "reference node".
-That is, the `Node` that will become the next sibling of our target element (the "vanilla" `<li>`) _after_ the move operation.
+This is the `Node` that will become the next sibling of our target element (the "vanilla" `<li>`) _after_ the move operation.
 Since we want to move "vanilla" before "strawberry", the "strawberry" `<li>` is our reference node.

 So we've reordered our flavors, but we still need to move the flavors heading and list to the top of our document.
 We can easily accomplish this goal with the `insertBefore` method as well.